Discover exactly how much you'll be short in retirement

 The key takeaway here isn't the specific numbers — it's the pattern.
 No matter what state you teach in, your pension is designed to replace a portion of your income, not all of it.
 The gap between what your pension provides and what you actually need is the entire reason this course exists.

-Look up your state's specific pension formula — you can find it on your state retirement system's website (just Google "[your state] teacher retirement system").
+💡 Tip: Every state's pension system has its own multipliers, age factors, COLA rules, and quirks — there's no way to cover all 50 in one course, and frankly, your specific numbers matter more than any general example.
+Look up your state's formula by Googling "[your state] teacher retirement system."
 Knowing your exact multiplier and how your age factor works is one of the most empowering things you can do.

 Simple: If you earned $100,000/year while working, a 60% replacement gives you $60,000/year in retirement.